 \section{Left-passage probability}

 Assume boundary conditions such that there exists a chordal path between two vertices on the boundary, in the configurations of the double-dimer model on a $M\times N$ square lattice.
-We can do that, for example, by fixing dimers on two adjacent sides of the lattice,

-alternatively in both underlying dimer configurations.
-For $M$ and $N$ even, this is equivalent to "filling" these sides with monomers and then, inserting one monomer in either dimer configuration, one at the top-left and the other at the bottom-right corner of the remained $M-1\times N-1$ square lattice (figure \ref{fig11}).
-With this "wired/free" boundary conditions, there always be a path from one corner to the other in the double-dimer configurations, and we want to compute the probability of the loop completing this path encompassing any arbitrary face of the lattice, i.e. the left-passage probability.
-Similar to the previous computation in Sec. \ref{loopssurrounding}, we insert the weights $1+\epsilon$ and $1-\epsilon$, alternatively on the column of bonds $\{(M_0n,M_0+1n)\}, n\leq N_0$, for one dimer model, and likewise for the other replacing $1+\epsilon$ by $1-\epsilon$, and vice versa.
+We can do that, for example, by fixing dimers on two adjacent sides of the lattice, alternately in both underlying dimer configurations.
+For $M$ and $N$ even, this is equivalent to "filling" these sides with monomers and then, inserting one monomer in either dimer configuration, one at the top-left and the other at the bottom-right corner of the remained $M-1\times N-1$ square lattice (Figure \ref{fig11}).
+With this "wired/free" boundary conditions, there always be a path from one corner to the other in the double-dimer configurations, and we want to compute the probability of the loop completing this path encompassing an arbitrary face of the lattice, i.e. the left-passage probability.
+Similar to the previous computation in Sec. \ref{loopssurrounding}, we insert the weights $1+\epsilon$ and $1-\epsilon$, alternately on the column of bonds $\{((M_0,n);(M_0+1,n))\}, n\leq N_0$, for one dimer model, and likewise for the other replacing $1+\epsilon$ by $1-\epsilon$, and vice versa.
 The actions are

 in the former case and $\mathcal{S}_{-\epsilon}$ in the latter.
 We denote by $\mathcal{Z}_{\epsilon}$ the partition function of the double-dimer model coming out of the identity $\mathcal{Z}_{\epsilon}=\mathcal{Q}^{(1)}_{\epsilon}\mathcal{Q}^{(2)}_{-\epsilon}$, where $\mathcal{Q}^{(1)}_{\epsilon}$ and $\mathcal{Q}^{(2)}_{-\epsilon}$ are partition functions of the contributing dimer models, equivalently integrations of the actions $\mathcal{S}_{\epsilon}$ and $\mathcal{S}_{-\epsilon}$ in the presence of one monomer, at the top-left and down-right corner, respectively.